Will I be hospitalized for being depressed?

 Sometimes I feel like I don't want to live anymore.
 I know in my heart that I would never kill myself.
 Sometimes I just feel unhappy.
 I am at college and would like to speak to someone, but I am scared that they would make me go to the hospital.
 I don't want to do that, but I just need to talk.
 Do you think if I mentioned this, they would hospitalize me?

 You’re not alone in feeling unhappy or hopeless — many people experience these feelings at some point in their lives.
 Recognizing and naming these feelings can be a helpful place to start.
 However, if these feelings continue to escalate, seeking care as soon as possible is advised.
-You may also want to reach out to the Suicide and Crisis Lifeline (988) for more immediate support.
+You may also want to reach out to the National Suicide Prevention Lifeline (1-800-273-8255) for more immediate support.
 Meeting with a mental health professional and sharing how you feel doesn’t necessarily mean you’ll automatically go to the hospital.
 They may encourage trying a few treatment options before considering a recommendation for hospitalization – every person and experience is different.
 Reaching out for help isn’t always easy, so kudos to you for being honest with yourself about the way you’re feeling.

 Seeking support from a mental health professional can seem intimidating, perhaps because of misconceptions or your own fears about what happens in these appointments.
 While there are some individuals whose conditions are best treated in a hospital setting, there are just as many who aren’t at risk for hurting themselves or others and can be treated in mental health professional appointments.
 Generally speaking, simply sharing with a mental health professional that you've had thoughts about not wanting to live anymore doesn't automatically trigger hospitalization.
 That being said, in your sessions they might try to gauge whether or not they believe it to be an emergency situation.
 Based on those conversations, you’ll be able to explore some ways of dealing with your thoughts and feelings together.
 They can also use those conversations to guide what form of support they’ll provide.